On the structure of oriented graphs and digraphs with forbidden tournaments or cycles: Exact structure of typical -free oriented graphs and digraphs

 \section{Exact structure of typical $T_{k+1}$-free oriented graphs and digraphs}

 From Section~\ref{Section: Rough structure of $T_k$-free oriented graphs and digraphs} we know that a typical $T_{k+1}$-free oriented graph is almost $k$-partite (and similarly for digraphs).
 In this section we use this information to show inductively that we can omit the `almost' in this statement (see Lemma~\ref{inductive step} and the proof of Theorem~\ref{thm:main1} at the end of this section).
+The use of induction to obtain such exact results from approximate ones has been a useful tool in the past (already used in~\cite{EKR}), but involves obstacles which are specific to the problem at hand.
 Lemma~\ref{inductive step} relies on several simple observations about the typical structure of almost $k$-partite oriented graphs and digraphs (see Lemmas~\ref{step 1},~\ref{step 2} and~\ref{step 3}).

 Recall that $t_k(n)$ denotes the maximum number of edges in a $k$-partite (undirected) graph on $n$ vertices, i.e. the number of edges in the $k$-partite Tur\'an graph on $n$ vertices.
 We say that a $k$-partition of vertices is \textit{balanced} if the sizes of any two partition classes differ by at most one.
 Given a $k$-partition $Q$ of $[n]$ with partition classes $V_1,\dots, V_k$, and a graph, oriented graph or digraph $G=(V,E)$ on vertex set $[n]$, and an edge $e=uv\in E$ with $u\in V_i$ and $v\in V_j$, we call $e$ a \emph{crossing edge} if $i\ne j$.
 In Lemma~\ref{bounds} below we give upper and lower bounds on $T(n,k)$ and $T^*(n,k)$, in terms of $t_k(n)$ (recall that $T(n,k)$ and $T^*(n,k)$ were defined in Section~\ref{Section: Notation and tools}).
 Lemma~\ref{bounds} is used in the proof of Theorem~\ref{thm:main1}.